-If one or more of the MP devices is connected via its Ethernet port to a LAN with a router / DHCP server and Internet access, any PC connected either by Ethernet cable to an MP or by WiFi, will be able to acquire a DHCP address on the LAN and connect to the Internet via the router.
+If one or more of the mesh nodes is connected via its Ethernet port to a LAN with a router / DHCP server and Internet access, any device connected either by Ethernet cable to an MP or by WiFi, will be able to acquire a DHCP address on the LAN and connect to the Internet via the router.

-Similarly, networked devices such as printers or storage devices may be attached to the LAN via an MP.
+Similarly, networked devices such as printers or storage devices may be attached to the LAN via a mesh node device.
 All attached devices will appear on the LAN and will be visible to each other.